 The AT&T Wireless advertisement features a professional woman, three daughters, and an adolescent babysitter.
 The mother rushes to get herself ready to go to the office while her three daughters are preparing their own breakfasts.
 Here’s a condensed version of their conversation:

-Oldest daughter: “Mom, why do you always have to go to work?”
+Eldest daughter: “Mom, why do you always have to go to work?”

 Mom: “It’s called food, video, skates…”

-Oldest girl: “Can we go to the beach?”
+Second daughter: “Can we go to the beach?”